Generic Name: liraglutide (LIR-a-GLOO-tide)

 - you have MEN 2

-- you are using another medicine that has liraglutide in it
+- you are using insulin or another medicine that has liraglutide in it

 Contact your doctor or health care provider right away if any of these apply to you.